Marty displaying her Fantasy Jewelry, 1976

-This year, 2014, marks my 36th year in business.
-During this this time, Marty Magic has grown exponentially, and taken many new directions.
+This year, 2017, marks my 39th year in business.
+During this this time, Marty Magic has grown exponentially and has taken many new directions.
 Early on, I only sold my jewelry at art festivals and fairs in the Silicon Valley region.
 As the tech industry grew, so did business (my thanks to all my geeky patrons)!
 On March 31st, 1995, my husband Art helped me enter the digital age by launching my first website, which has become a significant venue for sales.
 I have created an extensive and diverse line of jewelry and gathered a loyal following of collectors.

 The jewelry and sculpture I design is created by the lost wax casting process.
 I personally sculpt each original in wax at my Santa Cruz studio.
 My designs are then cast into gold, sterling silver or bronze.
 Fantasy, fairy tales and the magic of nature significantly influence my work.

 My father's work and my experiences as a traveler profoundly influence my designs.
 I grew up in Los Angeles and Santa Barbara.
 My father was head of the geology department at UCLA, and is Professor Emeritus at UC Santa Barbara.
 As the only child of a geologist, I traveled extensively with my parents when my father was doing research, mapping or lecturing abroad.
 I have lived in a chalet in Austria; in an adobe cottage at the edge of the Salton Sea, California; on a farm outside of Edinburgh; in a thatched cottage in Gilleleje, Denmark; and in Bogotá, Columbia.
 I continue to travel extensively and my find inspiration in the cultures and biodiversity of our planet.